sktime/sktime-tutorial-euroscipy2024/README.md

 You have different options how to run the tutorial notebooks:

 * Run the notebooks in the cloud on [Binder] - for this you don't have to install anything!
+    * this will *not* install heavy dependencies such as deep learning or foundation models
 * Run the notebooks on your machine.
-[Clone] this repository, get [conda], install the required packages (`sktime`, `seaborn`, `jupyter`) in an environment, and open the notebooks with that environment.
+[Clone] this repository, get [conda], install the required packages in an environment, and open the notebooks with that environment.
 For detail instructions, see below.
 For troubleshooting, see sktime's more detailed [installation instructions].
 * or, use python venv, and/or an editable install of this repo as a package.
 Instructions below.

 [Binder]: https://mybinder.org/v2/gh/sktime/sktime-tutorial-euroscipy2024/main?filepath=notebooks